envisioning/vocab/vocab/inference-time-reasoning.md

 ---
 category: CORE, IMPL
+generality:
+- 0.875
+- 0.85
+- 0.825
+- 0.8
+- 0.775
+- 0.75
+- 0.725
 slug: inference-time-reasoning
 summary: Process by which a trained AI model applies learned patterns to new data to make decisions or predictions during its operational phase.
 title: Inference-Time Reasoning
 ---